Chinese Color Symbolism: Meanings of Different Colors in Chinese Culture

 Last updated: March 20, 2026

-- Red: The ultimate lucky color
+- 🔴Red: The ultimate color of good fortune

-- White: The color of mourning
+- ⚪White: The color of mourning

-- Black: Depth and formality
+- ⚫Black color in Chinese culture: Depth and formality

-- Green and blue: Growth and immortality
+- 🔵🟢Blue and green colors in China: Growth and immortality

-- Purple: Nobility and spirituality
+- 🟣Purple: Nobility and spirituality

-- Pink: Romance and modern associations
+- 🩷Pink: Romance and modern associations

-- Orange: Transformation and happiness
+- 🟠Orange: Transformation and happiness

-Red: The ultimate lucky color
+🔴Red: The ultimate color of good fortune

 Red dominates Chinese celebrations for good reason.
 This color represents happiness, prosperity, and good fortune.
 You'll see red everywhere during Chinese New Year, from decorations to clothing to those famous red envelopes filled with money.